-ICBCS credit teams will continue to provide support of Business origination strategies, by ensuring appropriate second line risk management is in place.
-In 2017, the firm will continue to build up capabilities within ICBCS, in order to exit SLA's with SBSA over the medium term.
-Alongside this, further work will be undertaken to determine additional support capabilities within ICBC Head Office.
+In 2018, the firm will continue to enhance capabilities within ICBCS, in order to exit SLA's with SBSA over the medium term.
+Further work will also be undertaken to determine additional support capabilities available within ICBC Head Office.

 2.2.4 Market risk